A NASH Diet Food List for Your Liver

 Saturated and trans fats are unhealthy fats that increase LDL cholesterol.
 High cholesterol and NASH are often related.
 Unchecked cholesterol levels can increase the pace of liver damage and can also lead to heart disease.5

-Examples of foods that are high in saturated and trans fats include:2,5
+Examples of foods high in these fats include:2,5

 • Baked goods